 Figuring out the right balance of timing and study materials is one of the most overwhelming aspects of bar study.
-Think about the end game – what will you want to have during the last 2-3 weeks of February when you are drilling repeatedly?
+Think about the end game – what will you want to have during the last 2-3 weeks of bar study when you are drilling repeatedly?

 Remember that you don’t need perfect study materials, you just need study materials that will give you the concepts you need to spot issues and write something on an essay.
 Don’t use the study materials you made in law school as a measure of what you need.
 Start with your lecture handouts.

 Don’t spend more than four hours a day making study materials.
 If you’re doing so, rethink your approach.
 Think about whether you can use the commercial materials and simply annotate them.